 Understandably, your dog will need more sleep time as they age.
 Puppies can spend all day tumbling around and doing backflips on the couch until they drop down from exhaustion, but the adult ones tire out quickly and will thus need plenty of downtimes.

-On average, puppies will sleep for as much as 15 to 20 hours a day.
+On average, puppies will sleep as much as 15 to 20 hours daily.
 They use most of their energy exploring the world, so they sleep to recover and process everything they’ve taken in during their waking times.
-You can begin to be worried if your puppy sleeps beyond the average hours and seems lethargic when they’re awake.
+You can begin to worry if your puppy sleeps beyond the average hours and seems lethargic when awake.

 Breed.

-Dr. Evan Antin from the Conejo Valley Veterinary Hospital in California says some dog breeds tend to be sleepier than others.
-Breeds like bulldogs and the mastiff, for example, are reputed, bed lovers.
+Dr. Evan Antin from the Conejo Valley Veterinary Hospital in California says some dog breeds are sleepier than others.
+Breeds like bulldogs and the mastiff, for example, are reputed bed lovers.
 Working dogs, on the other hand, tend to be busier and have higher energy levels, so they sleep less.

 Period of activity.